opentok/opentok-reconnection/Android-sample/README.md

 Android Automatic Reconnection Sample Code
 ==========================================

-This sample code shows you how to use the automatic reconnection feature with the OpenTok Android client SDK.
+This sample code shows you how to use the OpenTok Automatic Reconnection feature on Android.

 **Important:** To use this feature, you must contact TokBox to participate in this developer preview.
 See the main project [README](../README.md) on how to enroll.

-For the purposes of this developer preview, you will need to use the developer preview version of the Android client-side SDK from https://mobile-meet.tokbox.com/latest?product=otkit-android-sdk&redirect=1

-Clients connected to sessions that use the automatic reconnection feature can do the following:
+Clients connected to sessions that use the Automatic Reconnection feature can do the following:

 * Attempt to automatically reconnect to the session if the client has disconnected due to a temporary drop in network connectivity.